 Most people who want to burn fat and lose weight falsely assume that going to the gym and doing traditional aerobic exercise, like jogging on the treadmill, is the best way to see results.

-But recent research is proving that long distance cardiovascular exercise is NOT the fastest way to burn fat and lose weight.
+However recent research is proving that long-distance cardiovascular exercise is NOT the fastest way to burn fat and lose weight.

 The Journal of Sports Sciences found that long periods of aerobic exercise increased oxidative stress leading to chronic inflammation.

 So, What’s the #1 Exercise to Burn Fat Fast?

 If you want to see results fast without the negative benefits of cardiovascular exercise, your best option is burst training.
 Burst training (aka interval training) combines short, high-intensity bursts of exercise, with slow, recovery phases, repeated during one exercise session.
 Burst training is done at 85-100% maximum heart rate rather than 50-70% in moderate endurance activity.

 Similar exercise methods to burst training include High-Intensity Interval Training (HIIT) and the Tabata method.
 With burst and other types of interval training, you are getting the same cardiovascular benefits as endurance exercise but without the negative side effects.
 Also, burst training is the fastest way to lose weight and burn fat fast.